sebastian-mora/basicOTP/README.md

 - **Configurable Hash Algorithms**: Users can choose from different hash algorithms including SHA1, SHA256, and SHA512 according to their security requirements.
 - **Customizable Code Length**: BasicOTP allows customization of the length of generated OTP codes to meet specific application needs.
 - **URI Generation**: BasicOTP provides a convenient method for generating URIs according to the Google Authenticator Key URI Format, facilitating integration with OTP token apps.
+- **Synchronization in HOTP Validation**: BasicOTP supports synchronization in HOTP validation, allowing the Validate() function to look ahead and fast forward the counter to the client's counter if a valid token is found.

 ## Use Cases